-1. What’s the value of knowing who isn’t your ideal customer?
+1. The value of knowing who isn’t your ideal customer

 Identifying a negative persona early on ensures you aren’t wasting your precious time building strategies that won’t convert leads.
 Sales and Marketing teams are notorious for pointing the finger at each other when it gets to the results end of the month.
 The best way to create harmony across your teams and your strategy?
 Create buyer personas that both teams can use as the basis for their strategies!